tensortrade-org/tensortrade/docs/source/components/overview.md

-# TensorTrade - Overview Of Coding Structure
+# Trading Coding Structure

 The TensorTrade library is modular.
-The `tensortrade` library usually has a common setup.
+The `tensortrade` library usually has a common setup:

-1. An abstract `MetaABC` class that highlights the methods that will generally be called inside of the main trading environment.
+1. An abstract `MetaABC` class that highlights the methods that will generally be called inside of the main `TradingEnvironment`.
-2. Specific applications of that abstract class are then specified later to make.
+2. Specific applications of that abstract class are then specified later to make more detailed specifications.

 ## Example of Structure:
 A good example of this structure is the `InstrumentExchange` component.
 It represents all exchange interactions.

-The beginning of the code in [`InstrumentExchange`](https://github.com/notadamking/tensortrade/blob/master/tensortrade/exchanges/instrument_exchange.py) is seen here.
+The beginning of the code in [InstrumentExchange](https://github.com/notadamking/tensortrade/blob/master/tensortrade/exchanges/instrument_exchange.py) is seen here.

 ```py